 Visiting Quito is easy for one reason, provided you have the map published by the Ministry of Tourism.
 Never did I feel the need to visit the tourist office.
 The colour coded, large sized maps are available for free everywhere.
 Without doubt, beauty of Quito lies in its ability to let everyone settle on the mountain itself.
 As a student, I was delighted with the availability of student discounts at some places.
 Quito is generally safe, and I travelled at places far off in the late evening like Mitad del Mundo, without any problems.
 Transit system that works late at night also adds further ensuring one’s safety.

 In a South American country, I had not expected having anything except Bread or milk or fruit, as I am vegetarian and I do not in normal circumstances like to spend money at Vegetarian restaurants.
 Adding to my difficulties, at most places, ‘Este vegetariano?’ also did not invite any reply, however a person at one of the medical store responded me with ‘thumps up’.
 To my surprise, I found a small vegetarian restaurant with actually ‘Vegetarian Category 2’ mentioned in English.
 It had been almost a week in South America, and after one unsuccessful attempt, that was the first time I was having a proper vegetarian food.

 Almost everywhere in Quito nowhere did I feel awkward of being a person who did not belong to Quito.
-Even four or five days was seen with bravery for a person, who did not know Spanish but still did everything the way the locals do.
+Even four or five days was seen with bravery for a person, who did not know Spanish but still did everything the way the locals do (I was in fact managing myself with Portuguese +Spanish = Portunol).
 Never did I regret the five months of stipend spent on the Ecuador trip.